AZYDEVE/index.html/README.md

  # Alex Personal Website
- Author : Alex Yang
+ **Author** : Alex Yang

- This webpage is to show my career background and demonstrate the knowledge I have learned in the web development class.
+ **Objective** : This webpage is to show my career background and demonstrate the knowledge I have learned in the web development class.

  **Technologies**
  * HTML